Categories

 He was the very best man that ever lived on earth.

-Of that, I have no doubt: No one could find any fault in him!
-Even those who hate religion speak well of him: Indeed, even the communists, who are atheists, say that he was the first of their kind…
+Of that, I have no doubt: No one can find any fault in him!
+Even those who hate religion speak well of him: Indeed, even the communists, who are atheists, say that Jesus was the first communist

-If Jesus (who I know is much better than I am), said that he came down from heaven, from God’s presence, and spoke about life after death, about heaven and hell… then it must be true!
+If Jesus, who I know is admittedly a much better person than I am, if he said that he came down from heaven, from God’s presence, and spoke about life after death, about heaven and hell… then it must be true!

-He could not have been lying and deceiving mankind!
+He could not possibly have been lying and deceiving mankind!

 Otherwise, he was much worse of a man than I am, not a better one!

-And that I would not accept!
-I would never accept that Jesus was much worse a person than I am…”
+And this I would not accept!
+I would never accept that Jesus was a deceiver, a much worse of a man than I am…”

 So: Here was all the proof that I really needed to know in order to be fully convinced that there is a God, a life after death, a heaven and a hell: